 And back at Kapsaliana…

 Visit the small museum and see how in the old days the olives were pressed.
 Attend an olive oil tasting session, explore the vegetable garden and see how traditional bread is made.
 Ask about cooking classes.
-There are also yoga sessions, and you can sign up for a relaxing Tibetan massage.
+There are also traditional soap making workshops that guide you through making soap using Cretan olive oil and local herbs.
+You can also enjoy yoga sessions or sign up for relaxing holistic therapies.

 Kapsaliana Village Hotel is in a beautifully green and peaceful spot in the hilly countryside near Rethymno.
 If you are looking for quiet and like to go walking, you won’t even have to use your car.
 The monastery is about a 1,5 hour hike from the hotel.
 Otherwise, if you can tear yourself away from the pool and you are in for some more exploring, the beach is only 8 km from the hotel, the old town of Rethymno is a 20-minute drive, and the possibilities for longer excursions are endless.